Euro zone says Greek reform outline helpful, but needs 'troika' scrutiny

-BRUSSELS The reform outline sent by Greece to euro zone ministers to unblock loans is "helpful", but needs to be scrutinized by representatives of the country's creditors, according to the head of the Eurogroup of euro zone finance ministers.
+BRUSSELS, March 8 The reform outline sent by Greece to euro zone ministers to unblock loans is "helpful", but needs to be scrutinised by representatives of the country's creditors, according to the head of the Eurogroup of euro zone finance ministers.

 Jeroen Dijsselbloem, whose group meets on Monday to discuss Greece, was responding to a letter he received on Friday from the new left-wing government in Athens asking for an immediate resumption of talks with creditors.